Deployment and Maintenance / Backup and Migration

 The automatic backup includes:

-- Complete database table structures
+- Complete database table creation structure

 - All data except logs and operation records